 The Last Remnant looks and feels like a Final Fantasy game in many ways, but it has plenty of ideas of its own that grants it a strong identity.

 The most innovative thing in Last Remnant is its combat system.
 In this game, you have many allies, but you control squads instead of individuals.
 Not only that, you get to choose formations and decide how characters will evolve.

 All those details make a difference during more challenging fights.
-You will have to think about positioning and initiative during each fight.
-Paying attention to where each of your squads is and which enemy squad is more advantageous to attack is very important, especially during boss battles.
+You will have to think about positioning, flanking, and different formations during each fight.
+Paying attention to where each of your squads is and which enemy squad is more advantageous to attack in a given moment is crucial, especially during boss battles.

 This game is a hardcore JRPG with one of the genre’s most complex and enjoyable battle systems.
 It is also a game for those who want an experience that is like Final Fantasy, but different.